Saving Uganda’s Threatened Nubian Giraffe

 With recent discovery of oil in the Park and only separated by the Democratic Republic of Congo by the mighty River Nile, poaching (mainly snaring) continues.
 GCF is working closely with UWA to curb these trends through ongoing monitoring and help affected animals.

-In order to secure a sustainable future for giraffe in the Park, GCF has dedicated World Giraffe Day – 21 June 2015 to Operation Twiga – a critical conservation translocation of giraffe to increase their range within Uganda.
+In order to secure a sustainable future for giraffe in the Park, GCF dedicated World Giraffe Day – 21 June 2015 to Operation Twiga I – a critical conservation translocation of giraffe to increase their range within Uganda.
 The main translocation into new areas of Murchison Falls National Park on the southern bank of the River Nile was implemented in January 2016, where 18 giraffe were successfully moved over the river, and continue to be monitored using equipment raised through World Giraffe Day 2015.
-To find out more about Operation Twiga, download a detailed report here: Operation Twiga Report, January 2016
+Read more in Operation Twiga Report, January 2016.

 Kidepo Valley National Park

-In addition to our work in Murchison Falls National Park, GCF has undertaken the first-ever and subsequent annual giraffe census in Kidepo Valley National Park.
-With a current estimate of a minimum of less than 40 Nubian giraffe further research is needed to determine if this is a viable population.
+In addition to our work in Murchison Falls National Park, GCF has undertaken the first-ever giraffe census in Kidepo Valley National Park.
 Illegal hunting (poaching) was a major issue in Kidepo Valley National Park in the past due to civil unrest in neighbouring South Sudan.
 In the 1990s the giraffe population in Kidepo Valley National Park was reduced to only three individuals.
 Whilst poaching has stopped, giraffe are still under threat by habitat loss and fragmentation, and disease.
 All these threats can ultimately be linked to human population growth.
-Our conservation efforts in the Park continue to be undertaken in partnership with UWA.
+Our annual surveys in partnership with UWA have determined a giraffe population of 36 individuals in the Park.
+This valuable population of Nubian giraffe was boosted in August 2018, when an additional 14 giraffe (13 females and one male) were translocated to the Park from Murchison Falls NP during Operation Twiga III.

 Lake Mburo National Park